Metrics are custom measurements stored in Librato's Metrics service. These

 Some common properties are supported across all types of metrics:

 Each metric has a name that is unique to its class of metrics e.g. a gauge name must be unique amongst gauges.
-The name identifies a metric in subsequent API calls to store/query individual measurements and can be up to 63 characters in length.
+The name identifies a metric in subsequent API calls to store/query individual measurements and can be up to 255 characters in length.
 Valid characters for metric names are 'A-Za-z0-9.:-_'.
 The metric namespace is case insensitive.

 periodof a metric is an integer value that describes (in seconds) the standard reporting period of the metric.
 Setting the period enables Metrics to detect abnormal interruptions in reporting and aids in analytics.